How to Monitor EU Legislation: A Practitioner’s Guide

 From monitoring to action

 The purpose of monitoring is not to produce monitoring.
 It is to inform advocacy decisions.
-The gap between intelligence and action is where many teams lose value — they have the information but lack the workflow to convert it into timely responses.
+The gap between intelligence and action is where many teams lose value.
+They have the information but lack the workflow to convert it into timely responses.

 A well-designed monitoring process should feed directly into three outputs: